robmarkcole/HASS-Machinebox-Classificationbox/bird_project/README.md

       - '*capture.jpg'
 ```

-The `folder_watcher` component fires an event every time a new timestamped image is saved, with the event data including the filename and path to the added image.
-I use an automation to display the new image on the `dummy` camera using the `camera.update_file_path` service, and the configuration for the automation is shown below, added to `automations.yaml`:
+The `folder_watcher` component fires an event every time a new timestamped image is saved in `/share/motion` when the file name matches the pattern `*capture.jpg` (as the timestamped images file names do).
+The `folder_watcher` event data including the file name and path to the added image.
+I use an automation to display the new image on the `camera.dummy` using the `camera.update_file_path` service.
+The configuration for the automation is shown below, added to `automations.yaml`:

 ```yaml
 - action: